Elitack/chalk/_posts/2017-12-20-prof-Experience.md

 Below are my main research experiences.
 The events are ranked in time order.

+## APEX Lab

+- time: Feb 2018 - July 2018
+- Professor: Weinan Zhang
+- Topic: Looking into the Future Directions: Deep Reinforcement Learning methods on Portfolio Management regard to Actor-Critic Framework
+- Tag: Reinforcement Learning, Portfolio Management, Finance
+- Background: Financial portfolio management is the art and science of making decisions about investment mix and policy, matching investments to objectives, asset allocation for individuals and balancing risk against performance.
+Based on the foundation of the reinforcement learning framework, the agent, which can adaptively explore the financial market environment without any assumptions  and knowledge on the distribution of the data, is able to manage the portfolio in order to achieve best return at the current time step.
+However, an intensive observation reveals that, if only concerning about the immediate return at the current time step, it will lead to the result of an unstable trading strategy, thus gaining high transaction cost and slippage in profits.
+- Work:
+  1. We propose an indicator optimization model to achieve better indicators’ performance by integrating stock-wise distinct properties.
+  2. In order to represent stock with different properties, we learn the stock embedding based on the collective behaviors of the fund managers.
+  3. We conduct experiments on real world stock data and evaluate the effectiveness of new indicator optimization approach by practical metrics employed in real investing strategies.

 ## Microsoft Research Asia

 - time: Nov 2017 - Feb 2018